Research Project

 LeJEPA (Balestriero & LeCun, 2025) recently identified the isotropic Gaussian as the optimal target distribution for JEPA embeddings.
 But the manifold hypothesis says real data concentrates on a low-dimensional subset of the ambient space, which is in tension with a full-dimensional isotropic target.

 UR–JEPA resolves this tension by replacing the Gaussian target with a uniformly n-rectifiable measure: the canonical geometric-measure-theory notion of “quantitatively n-dimensional at every location and scale.”
-We operationalize this through a Carleson-type square-function loss built on prior work: Chousionis–Garnett–Le–Tolsa, Square functions and uniform rectifiability (TAMS, 2016).
+The regularizer is a Gaussian-kernel smoothed Carleson-type square function built on prior work: Chousionis–Garnett–Le–Tolsa, Square functions and uniform rectifiability (TAMS, 2016).

 Selected results